-gWest: The great enigma of Scottish golf - bunkered.co.uk
+gWest: The great enigma of Scottish golf

 “It’s a curious case but the family has a long term commitment both to Scotland and to excellence.
 So, I suspect it will get there.
 But when?
 That’s anybody’s guess.”

-Until such times, it will remain one of Scottish golf’s most intriguing enigmas; a mystery, wrapped in a riddle, enveloped in secrecy and heather.
+Until such times, it will remain one of Scottish golf’s most intriguing enigmas; a mystery, wrapped in a riddle, smothered in secrecy and heather.

 • THIS FEATURE FIRST APPEARED IN ISSUE 164 OF BUNKERED.